Amy Dowden

 Amy Dowden (born 10 August 1990) is a Welsh professional ballroom and Latin American dancer from Caerphilly, Wales, best known for her appearances on the BBC One television show Strictly Come Dancing.
-Dowden joined the BBC series in 2017, and in 2019, she was a finalist in the seventeenth series with TV presenter Karim Zeroual.
+Dowden joined the series in 2017, and in 2019, she was a finalist in the seventeenth series with TV presenter Karim Zeroual.
 Dowden and her partner Ben Jones are former British National Latin Dance Champions.
-She has the Guinness World Record for the most back-Charleston kick-steps in 30 seconds (2022).

 Early life

-Dowden was born in Caerphilly, Wales and began dancing at the age of eight.
-Alongside her partner Ben Jones, she became British National Latin Dance Champion in 2017, and the couple were the first all-British pair to win the championships in over thirty years.
+Amy Dowden was born on 10 August 1990 in Caerphilly, Wales, and began dancing at the age of eight.
+She has a twin sister and an older brother.
+Alongside her partner Ben Jones, she became British Open Latin Dance Champion in 2017, and the couple were the first all-British pair to win the championships in over 30 years.
 Other successes include becoming British Dance Federation Champions, English Closed Champions and Welsh Closed and Open Champions.
 Dowden is also a four-time British National Finalist, and a World Championship semi-finalist, and she remains one of the highest-ranking Ballroom and Latin American professional dancers in the UK.